How to Give Yourself a Spa-Level Facial at Home

 How To Do a Facial at Home

 Step 1.
-Create The Ambiance
+Create the Ambiance

 That’s the major difference between a skincare routine and a proper facial, isn’t it?
 Being in a hurry and squeezing every step into 5 minutes is what you do on a Monday morning.

 So, there’s no limit here.
 Light up your scented candles, put on some music, put on your silk robe, and put on a hairband.
 Get in the mood!
-Pour in a glass of wine.

 Step 2.
 Start with a Clean Face